Skip to main content

 • Focusing on a gene panel limits the number of variants requiring interpretation, and results in fewer variants of uncertain significance (VUS) being identified.

-• Targeted panel sequencing can allow for deeper sequencing (more reads covering the same region of the genome) than WES or WGS.
+• Targeted panel sequencing can allow for deeper sequencing (that is, more reads covering the same region of the genome) than WES or WGS.
 This enables more sensitive detection of mosaicism for conditions in which mosaicism is expected (for example, segmental overgrowth or mosaic skin disorders).

 • Where a virtual panel is used, future reanalysis of data may be possible for patients in whom no variants are initially found.
 In this way, additional genes associated with a disease could be checked for variants over time.